namangt68/enigma/Readme.md

 5. How to match filename pattern

 The project will be soon put on the python package index (PyPi).
-Then you will be able to install it from there using `pip install enigma`
+Then you will be able to install it from there using `pip install enigma`.
 This project was build for CS307 System Practicum course at IIT Mandi.